RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Assembly-of-models.md

 ```

--sewing:max_ss_num      Maximum number of secondary structure
+-legacy_sewing:max_ss_num      Maximum number of secondary structure
                         elements and loops that compose
                         a substructure.
 For instance, this
                         number would be 3 for a helix-turn-helix
                         motif. (still under development)
--sewing:num_edges_to_follow     The maximum number of edges from the SewGraph
+-legacy_sewing:num_edges_to_follow     The maximum number of edges from the SewGraph
                                 that will be followed.
 For instance, following
                                 4 edges in a graph of helix-loop-helix motifs
                                 will produce a 5-helix bundle.
 Currently not in